-95. In addition to triggering the policy's "all risk" Property Damage and Business Interruption coverages, Plaintiff' claims also trigger multiple "Additional Coverages" and "Coverage Extensions" provided under the All Risk Policy. i.
-Plaintiff sustained losses and expenses caused by the suspension of its operations resulting from covered direct physical loss of or damage to Plaintiff's insured premise.
+94. In addition to triggering the policy's "all risk" Property Damage and Business Interruption coverages, Plaintiff's claims also trigger multiple "Additional Coverages" and "Coverage Extensions" provided under the Property Elite Policy.

+Plaintiff sustained losses and expenses caused by the suspension of its operations resulting from covered direct physical loss of or damage to Plaintiff's insured premises.